All Episodes

 They do this as they're walking out the door.

-There probably is some sharing of information with current employees with former employees.
+There probably is some sharing of information with current employees, with former employees.

-You certainly would interview John Brennan, you would interview Ben Rhodes, you would interview Sally Yates, you would interview a series of other people who were their deputies who might very well have spoken with those three principals about this.
+You would interview a series of other people who were their deputies who might very well have spoken with those three principles about this.

 There just isn't any question that the onslaught of disclosures of classified information since the election has been staggering, and it clearly points to a criminal conspiracy to violate the espionage laws.